codacy/chart/docs/index.md

 5. Create an address record on your DNS provider mapping the hostname you used in the previous step to the IP address of your Ingress controller.

     !!! important
-        **If you are using MicroK8s** you must map the hostname to the public IP address of the machine running MicroK8s.
+        **If you're using MicroK8s** you must map the hostname to the public IP address of the machine running MicroK8s.

 6.  <span id="helm-upgrade">Add Codacy's chart repository to your Helm client and install the Codacy chart using the file `values-production.yaml` created previously.</span>

     !!! important
-        **If you are using MicroK8s** you must download and use the file [`values-microk8s.yaml`](./values-files/values-microk8s.yaml) together with the file `values-production.yaml` by uncommenting the last line in the `helm upgrade` command below.
+        **If you're using MicroK8s** you must download and use the file [`values-microk8s.yaml`](./values-files/values-microk8s.yaml) together with the file `values-production.yaml` by uncommenting the last line in the `helm upgrade` command below.

     ```bash
     helm repo add codacy-stable https://charts.codacy.com/stable/